danielvegamyhre/minicache/README.md

 ## Usage

+### 1. Define initial nodes

+You will need to define 1 or more initial "genesis" nodes in a JSON config file (see [nodes-local.json](https://github.com/malwaredllc/minicache/blob/main/configs/nodes-local.json) or [nodes-docker.json](https://github.com/malwaredllc/minicache/blob/main/configs/nodes-docker.json) for working examples).

+These genesis nodes are the original nodes of the cluster, which any new nodes created later on will attempt to contact in order to dynamically register themselves with the cluster.
+As long as at least 1 of these initial nodes is online, any arbitrary number of new nodes can be spun up (e.g. launching more cache server containers from an image) without defining them in a config file, rebuilding the image etc.

+Therefore it is recommended to define at least 3 initial nodes to support fault-tolerance to a reasonable level.

+### 2. Generate TLS certificates
 Before using minicache you will need to generate TLS certificates by performing the following steps:

-1. Update config files `certs/client-ext.cnf` and `certs/server-ext.cnf` to include any hostnames and/or IPs of any servers you plan on running.
+- Update config files `certs/client-ext.cnf` and `certs/server-ext.cnf` to include any hostnames and/or IPs of any servers you plan on running.
 If you plan on using Docker containers, the DNS hostnames should match those of the docker containers defined in `docker-compose.yml`.
 By default, the following hostnames and IPs are defined in the config files (note the hostnames match those defined in `docker-compose.yml`):

 ```
 subjectAltName = DNS:localhost,DNS:cacheserver0,DNS:cacheserver1,DNS:cacheserver2,DNS:cacheserver3,IP:0.0.0.0,IP:127.0.0.1
 ```

-2. Run `./gen.sh` which will generate the TLS certificates and store them in the appropriate location (`/certs`).
+- Run `./gen.sh` which will generate the TLS certificates and store them in the appropriate location (`/certs`).

-## Example 1: Run Distributed Cache Using Docker Containers
+### Example 1: Run Distributed Cache Using Docker Containers

 **NOTE**: Make sure you've generated TLS certificates by following the steps [here](https://github.com/malwaredllc/minicache#usage)